 Patients who are bothered by the shape or size of their arms but who don’t have that extra skin might be better candidates for liposuction of the arms, instead of a lift.
 In some cases, a patient might benefit from both an arm lift and liposuction.
 During liposuction, extra fat is removed from the area.
 Like an arm lift, the procedure is intended for people who are at an ideal weight and who have only a moderate amount of extra fat in the area.

 There’s no need to suffer under a cardigan or shawl this summer.
 Let your arms be free.
-Drs.
-George Bitar and Robert Centeno at the Bitar Institute can answer any questions you have about arm lift surgery and whether it’s right for you.
-To schedule an appointment at their practice in the Washington, D.C., area, call (703) 206-0506 today.
+Dr. George Bitar at the Bitar Institute can answer any questions you have about arm lift surgery and whether it’s right for you.
+To schedule an appointment, call (703) 206-0506 today.

 George Bitar, MD, FACS is an award-winning, board-certified cosmetic and reconstructive plastic surgeon, the Founder and Medical Director of Bitar Cosmetic Surgery Institute in Virginia.
 He specializes in the latest surgical and minimally invasive techniques to scar management and reduction.
 Dr. Bitar is involved in groundbreaking research and education in plastic surgery and has authored numerous articles, abstracts, and chapters.